List of Lucifer characters: Vincent Le Mec

 In the series finale, Vincent kidnaps Lucifer's daughter Rory and weaponizes her angel feathers in order to get revenge on Lucifer.
 Vincent claims that Lucifer has trapped him in what is essentially a living Hell loop, forcing Vincent to constantly relive his guilt, driving him insane.
 Vincent ends up in a standoff with Lucifer, attempting to force him to undo his curse, but Lucifer is unable to help him, as there is no curse; it's all in his head, and Vincent is only being tortured by his-own guilt, in-light of the confirmation of the existence of Hell, and the fact that he is a murderer.
 Rory breaks free and nearly strangles Vincent to death before Lucifer talks her down in order to prevent his daughter from becoming the monster that he did.
 Vincent attempts to attack Lucifer while his back is turned, but Chloe shoots him and Vincent impales on two of Rory's weaponized feathers as he falls.
 With his last words, Vincent reveals that Dan got into Heaven and he expresses a desire to experience the same fate, but he only sees darkness as he dies.
 Decades later, Vincent is one of the souls in Lucifer's therapy sessions that he is trying to help overcome their guilt by confronting it and get into Heaven.
 Now sane again and with a calmer disposition, Vincent offers to shoot Reese Getty and put him out of his misery if he can't change, but Lucifer tells Vincent off for his threat, noting that they still have more work to do with him.
 The session is interrupted by the arrival of Chloe following her death from old age and her decision to willingly go to Hell to be with Lucifer for eternity.

 Carol Corbett

-Portrayed by Scott Porter.
-A detective and friend of Dan's who tried to set him up with Ella before he died at the end of season 5.
+Portrayed by Scott Porter, Carol Corbett is a detective and friend of Dan's who tried to set him up with Ella before he died at the end of season 5.
 In season 6 he works with Ella, taking the places of Dan and Chloe.
 They begin to date.
 He is a recovering alcoholic.